Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Generative Process of the Dirichlet Diffusion Tree

-In essence, the $K$ leaf parameters are the final destinations of $K$ different ``particles" traveling from the origin $\bm 0 \in \RR^J$ at time $t = 0$ until $t = 1$ according to Brownian motions in a self-reinforcing scheme.
-In a similar manner to the Chinese restaurant process \citep{aldous1985exchangeability}, the self-reinforcing scheme specifies a branching process where the more particles follow a particular path, the more likely subsequent particles will not diverge off this path.
-Specifically, the first particle simply travels without divergence according to a Brownian motion originating at the root parameter $\bm \eta_{u_0} = 0$ at time $t = 0$, and we obtain the first leaf parameter as the particle stops traveling at $t = 1$ as well as the first tree branch.
-The second particle starts at the origin again and follows the path of the first particle until some divergence time $t$, after which it travels according to an independent Brownian motion and results in the second tree branch.
-The instantaneous probability of diverging on the infinitesimal interval $[t, t + dt)$ is $\frac{a(t) dt }{ m }$, where $m$ is the number of particles that have previously traversed the current path (so $m = 1$ for the second particle).
-Here, $a(t)$ is a divergence function satisfying $\int_0^1 a(t) dt = \infty$ such that each particle leads to a new branch, hence a new leaf parameter, by $t = 1$ almost surely.
+Here we consider a DDT process that generates a $K$-leaf rooted binary tree with latent states in the space $\RR^{D_0}$.
+We label the $K$ leaf nodes as $1, \ldots, K$, the root node as $K+1$, and the $K-1$ internal nodes as $K+2, \ldots, 2K$.
+In essence, the $K$ leaf latent states are the final destinations of $K$ different ``particles" traveling from the origin $\bm 0 \in \RR^{D_0}$ at time $t = 0$ until $t = 1$ according to a multivariate Brownian motion in a self-reinforcing scheme.
+Similar to the Chinese restaurant process \citep{aldous1985exchangeability}, the self-reinforcing scheme specifies a branching process where the more particles follow a particular path, the less likely subsequent particles will diverge off this path.
+Specifically, the first particle simply travels without divergence according to a Brownian motion originating at the root latent state $\bm \eta_{K+1} = 0$ at time $t = 0$, and the first leaf latent state $\bm \eta_1$ is obtained as the particle stops at $t = 1$.
+The second particle starts at the origin again and follows the path of the first particle until some divergence time $t$, after which it travels according to an independent Brownian motion and results in the second leaf latent state $\bm \eta_2$.
+The instantaneous probability of diverging on the infinitesimal interval $[t, t + dt)$ is $\frac{a(t) dt }{ m }$, where $m$ denotes the number of particles that have previously traversed the current path (so $m = 1$ for the second particle).
+Here, $a(t)$ is a divergence function satisfying $\int_0^1 a(t) dt = \infty$ such that each particle branches before $t = 1$ almost surely.
 Similarly, each of the remaining particles follows an existing path initially.
 If a particle does not diverge before reaching a previous divergence point, it will follow one of the existing paths with probability proportional to the number of particles that previously travel along each path.
-After generating $K$ particles, we obtain the first set of components $\cT$ and $\bt$, as well as internal node parameters (divergence point parameters) and leaf parameters (unit time parameters).
+After generating $K$ particles, we obtain tree topology $\cT$, branch times $\bt$, latent states at internal and leaf nodes.
 An graphical illustration of the above diffusion dynamics can be found in Figure 2(A) of \cite{yao2022probabilistic}.